-On October 7, 2005 the Company acquired all of the issued and outstanding stock of JPD, Inc. d/b/a Northland Medical Pharmacy ("Northland"), a community-based specialty pharmacy located in Columbus, Ohio for \$12 million in cash, plus a potential earn-out payment contingent on Northland achieving certain performance benchmarks in 2006.
+On October 7, 2005 the Company acquired all of the issued and outstanding stock of JPD, Inc. d/b/a Northland Medical Pharmacy ("Northland"), a community-based specialty pharmacy located in Columbus, Ohio for \$12.0 million in cash.
 Northland complements the Company's expanding community pharmacy model.